Childbirth in India: Health statistics

 The percent of women in India who had an unmet need for family planning is 21 percent.
 75 percent of women have one visit covered by insurance for antenatal visits.
 Fifty percent of women have at least 4 antenatal visits covered by their insurance.
 67 percent of women in India have their births attended by a skilled medical professional.
 Only 8 percent of births resulted in a cesarean section.
 48 percent of women went to their postnatal visits 2 days after their birth.

 The total fertility rate per woman in India is 2.5.

 The average life expectancy in India is 66 years old.
-For women, it is specifically 68 years old and for men it is 64 years old.
+For women, it is 68 years old; for men, it is 64.

 In 2015, India's maternal mortality was 174 per 100,000 live births.
 In 2005, it was estimated that the maternal mortality ratio in India is 16 times higher than that of Russia, 10 times that of China and 4 times higher than Brazil.
 Among developing countries, India contributes to the largest amount of births in the world a year, averaging 27 million births.
-However, unfortunately, India also accounts for 20 percent of global maternal deaths in year.
+However, India also accounts for 20 percent of global maternal deaths in year.

 Pregnancy behaviors and beliefs

-Prenatal Care
+Prenatal care

 Prenatal care access and utilization is largely affected by socioeconomic status, geographic location, and maternal education and autonomy.
 The use of prenatal care increased 12 percent from 1992 to 2006, but this increase was due to greater utilization by non-poor women.
 Poor women's utilization of prenatal care remained relatively stagnant, at only 6.3 percent.
 Geographically, some Indian states have significantly lower rates of prenatal care.
 For example, according to 2006 studies in Uttar Pradesh, only 9 percent of women receive prenatal care, as opposed to 72 percent in Tamil Nadu.
 Higher rates in Tamil Nadu could be a result of the Janani Suraksha Yojana program, which financially incentivizes women to have birth in a health facility and receive a tubal ligation after 1 to 2 births.
-This program has also resulted in a lower maternal mortality rate (MMR), lower fertility rate, and higher female literacy rate.
+This program has also resulted in a lower maternal mortality ratio, lower fertility rate, and higher female literacy rate.